tarunchauhan25/Course_Assignment/README.md

 # Course_Assignment

-This README serves as the documentation of the code.
+This project contains algorithm to solve the Faculty Course Assignment problem.
+Given the prefrence list of faculties, we have to assign them courses within their prefrence list.

 ## Algorithms used:
 We have introduced a variable `mode`.